 Configure a flow visualization

-Flow visualizations help you understand the journey stemming from or leading up to a specific conversion event on your website or your app.
-It traces a path through your dimensions (and dimension items) or metrics.
+Flow visualizations help you understand the journey originating from a specific conversion event on your website or your app.
+Or leading up to a specific conversion event.
+The visualization traces a path through your dimensions (and dimension items) or metrics.

-Flow visualizations let you configure the start or end of the path you are interested in, or analyze all paths that flow through a dimension or dimension item.
+You can configure the start or end of the path you are interested in.
+Or analyze all paths that flow through a dimension or dimension item.

 The Flow configuration screen showing the Starts with, Contains, and Ends with fields.